Across the Pennsy tracks from this tower was the Englewood Station.

 Photo taken following completion of track elevation.

-[This view shows all four diamonds, but the tower is still under construction.]
+[We are looking timecard East along the Pennsy tracks.
+The left/right tracks are the Rock Island.
+This view shows all four diamonds, but the tower is still under construction.]

 David Daruszka commented on a posting, cropped

 In better days.

 [Note the signalling pipelines running along the southern Pennsy track.]

 Pennsylvania Railroad EMD E7A #4244 and EMD E8A #4295, westbound at Englewood Union Station on the south side of Chicago in August of 1966 with a mail and express train.

 Both units wear Penn Central-style numbers on their sides, in anticipation of the pending merger with the New York Central.